WPNCH/WPNCH/README.md

 ___My Background___

 - I graduated in the bachelor of Engineering, Petroleum Engineer with gold medal first class honor graduation.
-However, After, Internship programs in Oil and Gas field, I found my real behevior and desier.
+However, After, Internship programs in Oil and Gas field, I found my real behevior and desire.
 I am not fit to work in field but prefer back office or support.
 So, I decided to start learning a new things, It was The Data,

 - After I put a lot of efford into them, Now, I am working in the data world and I found the data world is really huge.
 So, I hope I will get any opportunity to learn a new thing every single day.